 What can you do?

-In my previous blog How do Obsessive Compulsive People Think?
-I describe eleven characteristics of OCD thinking:
+In my previous blog post, How do Obsessive Compulsive People Think? , I describe 11 characteristics of OCD thinking:

 You probably have seen a lot of your own thinking in this.
-But what can you do about this?
-In one of my blogs, Those Damn Unwanted Thoughts!, I describe your "failed strategies", and why they fail.
+But what can you do about it?
+In another blog post, Those Damn Unwanted Thoughts! , I describe "failed strategies" and why they fail.
 Just as you can't run away from your hips, you can't get rid of your thoughts.
 Thought control and thought suppression don't work.
-Worse---they make you feel more hopeless.
+Worse, they make you feel more hopeless.

-1. Prove that thought suppression doesn't work.
-Example: Try not to think of white bears for the next thirty minutes.
+1. Prove that thought suppression doesn't work .
+Example: Try not to think of white bears for the next 30 minutes.
 Oops.
 There's another white bear.
 It won't work.

-In future blogs we will look at how you can change your relationship to your obsessive thoughts-rather than trying to suppress them, we will see how you can "make space" for them.
-It's like a relative at a big picnic--- you can tolerate him without feeling like he occupies your entire mind.
+In future posts, we'll look at how you can change your relationship to your obsessive thoughts—rather than trying to suppress them, we will see how you can "make space" for them.
+It's like a relative at a big picnic—you can tolerate him without feeling like he occupies your entire mind.